digital-agenda-data/digital-agenda/docs/development_guide.md

 ## Previewing production build locally

 Checking certain aspects of the app (like bundle chunking and sizes) requires previewing a production build.
-To do so follow these steps:
+To do so, follow these steps:

 - Create an env config file in the frontend dir to point the API host at the local backend server: